stackblitz/docs/docs/platform/webcontainers/browser-support.md

 _Last update: September 2022_

 **TL;DR** For WebContainers, we support desktop Chromium-based browsers out of the box, and Firefox in alpha state.
-If you have issues with supported browsers, check the your browser config (see the page on [Cookie Blockers](/docs/platform/third-party-blocker)).
-If your issue is specifically with Brave, read the page on [running in Brave](/docs/platform/brave-support).
+If you have issues with supported browsers, [check your browser configuration](/platform/webcontainers/browser-config).
+If your issue is specifically with Brave, read the page on [running in Brave](/platform/webcontainers/browser-config-brave).

 :::warning Note
 There is a reported Chrome regression on Macbooks with M1 chip, which also affects the speed of some larger projects on WebContainers.
 Learn more about this issue in these bug reports: [issue 1228686](https://bugs.chromium.org/p/chromium/issues/detail?id=1228686) and [issue 1356099](https://bugs.chromium.org/p/chromium/issues/detail?id=1356099).